MindMimicLabs/ptcn-package/README.md

     - devtools::document()
     - devtools::install()

- Everything if installed successfully should let you take advantage of the ptcn data.processor() and modeling() functions.
+ Everything if installed successfully should let you take advantage of the ptcn data.processor(), ptcn_binary(), or ptcn_multi() functions.

 ###### Notes